What is The National Building Fund?

 The basic concept of the social housing sector is one of inclusion and is therefore open to all types of people.
 Social housing dwellings are allocated by waiting lists.
 The inclusive approach allows housing organizations and municipalities to act flexible to create a more balanced mix of residents in the housing areas.

-Renovations and developments in the existing building stock can be supported by the National Building Foundation, which works as a saving for the entire social housing sector.
-The Foundation is used for large renovation projects and social development plans in challenged housing areas.
+Renovations and developments in the existing building stock can be supported by the National Building Fund, which works as a saving for the entire social housing sector.
+The Fund is used for large renovation projects and social development plans in challenged housing areas.

 Social development plans at work